LadnerLab/PepSIRF/doc/module_readme/README_deconv.md

                                         fractional or integer scoring.
 For
                                         summation scoring, the --linked file
-                                        passed must be of the form created by --create_linkage.
-This means a file of
-                                        tab-delimited values, one per line.
+                                        passed must be of the form created by the link module.
+This means a file of tab-delimited values, one per line.
                                         Each line is of the form peptide_name TAB id:score,id:score, and so on.